ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnLeft` function at the end of the script.
-This function will remove the player from the `players` table.
-Setting the value to `nil` will remove that entry from the table.

 #### Create Tick Function

+Create the `Tick` function at the end of the script.
+This function will loop over all players in the game to check if the `endTime` is less that the current up time of the server (`time()`).
+If the `endTime` is lower than `time()`, then the player's `maxWalkSpeed` is reset back to the `NORMAL_SPEED`.

+The `Tick` function will run every frame, though in this case you don't need it to run every frame, so it can be slowed down using `Task.Wait(1)`.
+This means that it will wait 1 second until the next frame.

 ```lua
 function Tick()